German literature: Well known writers of the 20th century

 A well-known writer of German literature was Franz Kafka.
 A Kafka novel, The Trial, was ranked #3 on Le Monde's 100 Books of the Century.
 Kafka's iconic writing style that captures themes of bureaucracy and existentialism resulted in the coining of the term “Kafkaesque.”
 Kafka's writing allowed a peek into his melancholic life, one where he felt isolated from all human beings, one of his inspirations for writing.

+Kafka is therefore widely regarded as a major figure of 20th-century literature with his work been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
+His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1924) and The Castle (1926).